canonical/k8s-snap/docs/src/charm/tutorial/getting-started.md

 juju info k8s-worker
 ```

-Both these charms are published simultaneously from the same source so the
+Both these charms, the control-plane charm and the worker charm, are published simultaneously from the same source so the
 available channels should match.
 Running the commands will output basic
 information about the charm, including a list of the available channels at the
 end.